 Valencia’s sights are diverse.
 The historic city center is similar to Barcelona’s, filled with historic buildings and structures.
 In addition to Valencia’s Cathedral, Basilica, and Central Market, the Silk Exchange stands out as a UNESCO World Heritage Site.

 Another important sight in the city, or several sights if you’re taking it literally, is the City of Arts and Sciences.
-There are all sorts of things to discover and explore here.
-Particularly popular here are Valencia’s huge aquarium, El Oceanográfico, and L’Hemisfèric with its IMAX dome.
+There are all sorts of things to discover and explore.
+Some of the most popular spots are Valencia’s huge aquarium, El Oceanográfico, and L’Hemisfèric with its IMAX dome.

-Of course, the Valencian coast is also an absolute tourist magnet.
-Beautiful beaches invite you to an extensive beach vacation—more about this in the following category.
+Of course, the Valencian coast is also an absolute magnet for tourists, with beautiful beaches perfect for an extensive beach vacation – more on that in the next section.

 The Sights of Barcelona